emastho/vixenydocs/src/routes/framework/data_flow/+page.md

 ***important:*** Even if this `resolve` is async, it will be resolved and passed as value to the next element in the chain.

-Multiple elements can be resolved at the same time or chained as a pseudo-pipe, more about it <a href="/docs/modules/resolve" class="inline-block underline">here</a>.
+Multiple elements can be resolved at the same time or chained as a pseudo-pipe, more about it here.

 ### Benefits
 - `Almost Zero Cost Abstraction`: Efficient code structuring without performance overhead.